Last updated on January 22, 2026

 Azure Blueprints Cheat Sheet

-- Creates templates for standard and repeatable Azure environments that comply with an organization’s compliance requirements and operational standards.
+- (Deprecated) Azure Blueprints was a service that created templates for standard and repeatable Azure environments that comply with an organization’s compliance requirements and operational standards.

 - It supports the following resources as artifacts: